Qatar Stars League: League structure

-There are 2 divisions in the Qatari football structure and the league has previously seen one club promoted and relegated each year except in expansion seasons.
-The Qatar Stars League, previously known as the Q-League currently features 12 teams, with the 2nd division featuring 8 teams.
+There are two divisions in the Qatari football structure and the league has previously seen one club promoted and relegated each year, except in expansion seasons.
+The Qatar Stars League, previously known as the Q-League currently features 12 teams, with the second division featuring eight teams.
 The top four clubs at the end of the regular league system participate in the Qatar Crown Prince Cup, which was formed in the 1994/95 season.

-The Qatar Stars League has slowly expanded since the turn of the decade, moving from 9 clubs to 10 clubs, and then latest setup of 12 clubs for the Qatari League 2009-10 campaign.
+The Qatar Stars League has slowly expanded since the turn of the decade, moving from nine clubs to ten clubs, and then latest setup of 12 clubs for the Qatari League 2009-10 campaign.
 It was announced that in the 2013-14 season, the number of clubs in the top division would increase to 14, whereas the second division would increase to 18 clubs which includes the reserve teams of the top division clubs.

-It was announced on 15 April 2009 that no clubs would be relegated from the top flight in the 2008–09 Qatar Stars League season, due to expansion reasons, however the announcement was made with only one game remaining.
+It was announced on 15 April 2009 that no clubs would be relegated from the top flight the 2008–09 Qatar Stars League season, due to expansion reasons, however the announcement was made with only one game remaining.
 That year, the top league expanded to 12 clubs.
 In May 2013, the QFA again expanded the league by two more teams, bringing the total number of clubs in the first division to 14.
 In 2017 the number of teams moved back to 12.

-There are currently 4 official amateur football leagues in Qatar.
+There are currently four official amateur football leagues in Qatar.
 Three amateur leagues are under the jurisdiction of the Qatar Community Football League (QCFL), established by the Supreme Committee for Delivery & Legacy, and the fourth, known as the Qatar Amateur League (QAL) is recognized by the QFA.
 Inaugurated in November 2013, the QAL has 14 teams, all of which were established through the country's government, political and social sectors.

 History

 Early history

-The first unofficial season of the Qatar Stars League was the 1963–64 season, 3 years after the formation of the QFA.
+The first unofficial season of the Qatar Stars League was the 1963–64 season, three years after the formation of the QFA.
 Similarly, a second division was also created during this time.
 For many years, there was no promotion or relegation system.
 Al-Maref, a club representing the Ministry of Education, was dissolved in 1966-67 by decision of the QFA and its players distributed to other clubs.